I have been in this industry for over 60 years. It is always a pleasure seeing joy on the faces of guests visiting our

 Eleuthera is the fourth most populated island of The Bahamas, with approximately 11,000 residents.
 Most who live here either fish for bounty or farm the rolling acres of pineapple plantations.
 Eleuthera is an island of casual sophistication, housing isolated communities, well-developed resorts, rocky bluffs, low-lying wetlands and massive coral reefs that create magnificent backdrops.
 Harbour Island on the other hand was once the capital of The Bahamas.
 It was recently ranked as "The Best Island in the Caribbean" by Travel & Leisure magazine in 2015 and it also received this award in 2005.
 It also boasts lush tropical greenery and magical pink sand beaches.

-One of the oldest settlements, its name comes from the tide that boils through the channel.
-It is said that Captain William Sayle of "The Eleutheran Adventurers" brought settlers to this small village on his way to Cupid's Cay.
+One of the oldest settlements on mainland Eleuthera, its name comes from the tide that boils through the nearby channel.
+It is said that Captain William Sayle of "The Eleutheran Adventurers" brought settlers here on his way to Cupid's Cay.

 Everyone's list of the world's top 10 beaches includes Harbour Island's famed 'Pink Sand Beach', but pink-sand beaches are also spread over 35 miles of mainland Eleuthera — on the Atlantic Ocean and the Exuma Sound.